syncfusion-content/winui-docs/winui/Date-Picker/Spinner-Customization.md

 N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-datepicker-examples/blob/main/Samples/CustomUI)

-## Customize the date field in dropdown spinner using event
+## Customize the columns in dropdown spinner

 You can change the date format, header text, size of date field cells, customize the UI of date field cells and enables the date looping, etc., by using the [`DateFieldPrepared`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_DateFieldPrepared) event.